WUHU

-WUHU (107.1 FM) is a hot adult contemporary–formatted radio station licensed to Smiths Grove, Kentucky, United States, and serving the Bowling Green area of south central Kentucky.
-The station is currently owned by Seven Mountains Media.
+WUHU (107.1 MHz) is a hot adult contemporary–formatted radio station licensed to Smiths Grove, Kentucky, United States, and serving the Bowling Green area of south central Kentucky.
+The station is owned by Seven Mountains Media.
 The station share studios on Scottsville Road in southern Bowling Green, and its transmitter is located along Halifax-Bailey Road between Bowling Green and Scottsville.
 WUHU features programming from Compass Media Networks.

 History

 As WBLG

 The station was assigned the call letters WBLG on November 1, 1985, when the FCC first issued the construction permit for the station.
 The station signed on the air 13 months later, on December 1, 1986.
 On May 4, 1987, the station was purchased by Hilltopper Broadcasting, a local company that was led by long-time Western Kentucky Hilltoppers play-by-play commentator Wes Strader.
 That company would also end up owning WBGN the following year.
 Prior to that purchase, WBGN and WBLG were the only stations in the area with no connection between AM and FM stations.

 In the station's first 14 years on the air, WBLG played an adult contemporary format.
 Hourly national news updates were provided by NBC News Radio during that time period.
 Throughout much of the late 1980s and 1990s until March 2001, the station was branded as "Gator 107", and later "G-107."
 In 1991, the station was granted a power increase to 50,000 watts, and announced plans to relocate its transmission facility to its current location.
 However, this change forced nearby competitor WHHT, a Glasgow-based station which broadcast at 106.7 MHz at the time, to change frequencies to accommodate WBLG's power increase.
 The station added the "-FM" suffix to its callsign on April 30, 1999.